peichhorn/lombok-pg/README.markdown

 # lombok-pg

-lombok-pg is a collection of extensions to [lombok](https://github.com/rzwitserloot/lombok) distributed together with lombok in one spicy package.
-The lombok version lombok-pg is based on, is usually pretty much up to date, so you can do all the funky stuff lombok offers and a bit more.
+lombok-pg is a collection of extensions to [lombok](https://github.com/rzwitserloot/lombok).
+Together with lombok it is distributed in one spicy package. lombok-pg is usually pretty much up to date with lombok, so you can enjoy all the funky stuff lombok offers and a bit more.

-## The current extensions are:
+## Extensions:

 #### Annotations: